aptmac/smash-bot/README.md

 ## Commands
 `!help`: whispers the user with a description of bot functionality

-`!all`: broadcasts a message and tags every member of the channel
+`!all <message>`: broadcasts a message and tags every member of the channel

 `!bracket`: prints the URL of the current challonge bracket

+`!hitbox <character> <move>`: prints the URL to view the move in the smash 4 move viewer app

 ## Contributing
 This is a hacky bot, and isn't meant to be high quality.
 As a result, spaghetti code is encouraged!
 That means no tests, no segregation of code into other files (long live the monolith), regex is king, and it's a feature - not a bug.